tianjianl/studymaterials/README.md

 [Word2Vec Derivatives](a2.pdf)

-From Transformers to Bert - The Attention Mechanism
+From Transformers to BERT - The Attention Mechanism

 ### Machine Learning Blog Posts by Others
 [LSTM](https://colah.github.io/posts/2015-08-Understanding-LSTMs/)